What is Sports Pilates?

 Pilates is a way of exercising which gently strengthens the body in an even way with particular emphasis on core strength and gentle mobility.
 It also helps improve posture and balance as well as relieving stress and tension.
-The pilates in this class has been adapted to complement your cycling training and help you improve your skill, strength and performance in cycling.
+The pilates in this class has been adapted to complement other exercise such as cycling and running and help you improve your skill, strength and performance in cycling.
 It can also help to reduce the risk of injury.
 Class exercises will be done using a mat in standing, sitting and lying positions sometimes using equipment like small balls and resistance bands.

 As an experienced physiotherapist I can bring a deeper understanding to pilates to help you understand how to activate the right muscles and work safely with your body.
-I am a qualified APPI (Australian Pilates Physio Institute) mathwork instructor and have done the APPI pilates for cyclists course.
-For more information on APPI please see:
+I am trained through APPI (Australian Pilates Physio Institute) having completed the matwork course and exam and I have done the APPI pilates for cyclists and runners courses.
+For more information on APPI please see: www.appihealthgroup.com

 I am passionate about empowering people to really understand what they're trying to achieve and to learn the right level to work at at any given time.

-8-9pm Pilates for Cyclists in the small hall at Weeke Community Centre, Winchester, SO22 6HG. £10.00 a class - payable in half term blocks.
+7.30-8.30pm Sports Pilates in the large hall at Weeke Community Centre, Winchester, SO22 6HG.
+Classes work out at £10.00 a class when payed in half term blocks.

 Initial one to one sessions

 It is usual practise to have a one to one session with an instructor before joining a pilates class this allows us to get to know each other and get you started with the basics.
-I offer an initial 1:1 session at my home in Winchester for half an hour for £30 and this includes your first class for free.
+I offer an initial 1:1 session at my home in Winchester for half an hour for £42 and this includes your first class.

 This is the link for the ones I bought: